Jbleezy/BO2-Reimagined/README.md

 * Zone name displayed on bottom left of screen - `hud_zone_name`
 * Added proper game mode and map name to scoreboard
 * Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
+* Moved points display to its position from Origins on all maps
+* Moved afterlife display to the right of points display
 * Weapon name is all capitalized on all maps
 * Weapon name is the same text size on all maps
 * Weapon name no longer fades out